Sokratis Dioudis: Club Brugge

 On 22 July 2014, Dioudis made a transfer to Belgian giant Club Brugge on a two-years' contract, with an option for an additional season.
 He became second goalkeeper after the Australian international Mathew Ryan.
 Aris gets €200,000 with the transfer of their goalie.

 Loan to Panionios

-On 25 June 2015, following a season in which Dioudis did not play and was only the reserve goalkeeper behind Mathew Ryan, he joined Greek side Panionios on loan for the 2015–16 season, returning to the Superleague Greece.
-On 28 November 2015, he made his debut with the club in the Superleague in a 2–0 home win against PAS Giannina.
-On 12 December 2015, in a 1–1 home draw against AEK Athens for the Superleague reached 50 appearances in his professional career in all competitions.
+On 25 June 2015, following a season in which Dioudis did not play and was only the reserve goalkeeper behind Mathew Ryan, he joined Greek side Panionios on loan for the 2015–16 season, returning to the Super League Greece.
+On 28 November 2015, he made his debut with the club in the Super League in a 2–0 home win against PAS Giannina.
+On 12 December 2015, in a 1–1 home draw against AEK Athens for the Super League reached 50 appearances in his professional career in all competitions.

 At the end of a successful 2015–16 season, the officials of the club are more than happy with the international goalie's performances and they will do everything in their power to keep him in the club, while Greek giants Olympiacos and Panathinaikos also monitored him for the summer transfer window.